Artemis of Bana-Mighdall: Amazons united

-During the attack on Themyscira, the witch Circe showed her true colors and teleported the island into a dimension of demons in order for both tribes to be destroyed.
+During the attack on Themyscira, Circe showed her true colors and teleported the island into a dimension of demons in order for both tribes to be destroyed.
 The two tribes put aside their rivalry temporarily and fought the demons to ensure the Amazon survival.
 Though only a few months passed in the real world, the time the Amazons spent in the demon dimension lasted ten years.
 Discovering that Circe had made her island home disappear, Wonder Woman forced her to return it to its rightful place.
 Once this was done Wonder Woman learned about the invasion, the demon war, and the Amazon truce.
 She eventually met Artemis who was now in her mid-20s.
 The two got off to a rocky start, but Diana could see that Artemis' heart was true.